 As with many Victorian properties in Cambridge, converting the damp cellar into a usable waterproof room is a great way to increase the habitable space within a property.
+Within this post, we’ll go through what APP did to solve our client’s basement waterproofing problem.

 The system uses extruded HDPE membrane with 8mm studs for wall application and 20mm over the floor, which allows water and vapour to move in all directions across the whole of the wall and floor surfaces, thereby achieving damp pressure equalisation.